 Once it is completed the quest Envoys, Wineboys will automatically start appearing in the journal.
-However, to get it started, players must get to the Notice Board in Velen and pick up the notice saying, “Appeal to Sir Geralt of Rivia, the Bridge his Crest.”
+However, to get it started, players must get to the Notice Boards in Velen and pick up the notice saying, “Appeal to Sir Geralt of Rivia, the Bridge his Crest.”

 As the quest starts, players need to head toward the Stonecutter’s settlement signpost.
 On the way to the village, you’ll find so many containers and lazy soldiers wandering around here and there.